tvance929/XtendableExports/README.md

 I also would have found a better solution for delimeters.

-I was hoping to have time to create some sort of front end export wizard for the creation and saving of exports but ran out of time as well.
+I was hoping to have time to create some sort of front end export wizard for the creation and saving of exports as well but ran out of time.

 Thanks!
 Todd